lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 ## Sessons 5-8 Goals and Emphases - Build capacity for participatory learning from simulation using team question/hypothesis/findings/decisions. [participatory learning + systems thinking]
-1. Review the _MTL_ Fidelity Checklist and overview below to identify the additional _MTL_ capacities for each session consistent with the _MTL_ theory of change.
+1. **Review** the _MTL_ Fidelity Checklist and overview below.
+2. **Identify** the new _MTL_ capacities for each session consistent with the _MTL_ theory of change.
-2. Tailor your review of new _MTL_ resources and skills to the team's highest priority need.
+3. **Tailor** your review of new _MTL_ resources and skills to the team's highest priority need.
-3. Build team capacities to use _MTL_ data and simulation resources without facilitation in the future.
+4. **Build** team capacities to use _MTL_ data and simulation resources without facilitation in the future.
-4. Review the targeted next level of systems thinking for the team based on their question, hypothesis, findings and decisions boxes for that session.
+5. **Target** the next level of systems thinking for the team based on their question, hypothesis, findings and decisions boxes for that session.

 Session | Capacity | Participatory Learning + Systems Thinking
 -- | -- | --